wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 ## Wheelroom

-Storing Contentful models and Gatbsy graphql in a consistent way asked for another generic solution.
+Storing Contentful models and Gatbsy Graphql in a consistent way asked for another generic solution.

 Wheelroom is a npm module that allows for storing javascript objects in npm